 Before criticizing another stretch, this is a good place to talk about the abdominals, specifically the external obliques.

-If we agree that a tight TFL is a common issue in those with knee pain (if you don’t, you’re wrong), we need to also look at how a tight TFL affects the abdominals.
-I don’t want to go into another diatribe on movement at the hip, but suffice to say much like the TFL and GM have opposing effects on the hip, so do the TFL and external obliques.
+If we agree a tight TFL is a common issue in those with knee pain (if you don’t, you’re wrong), we need to also look at how a tight TFL affects the abdominals.
+I don’t want to go into another treatise on movement at the hip, but suffice to say much like the TFL and GM have opposing effects on the hip, so do the TFL and external obliques.

 That is, the TFL pulls the front of the hip down and the EO pulls the front of the hip up (so do the glutes).
 In someone with a tight TFL, not only will they potentially have weak glutes, but they will have weak EO too.
 The result is a lordotic posture:

 Therefore, a common effect of trying to stretch the TFL is an associated lordosis.
 This is because the TFL is tight and doesn’t like being stretched, it’s “stiffer” than the abdominals, so it pulls the hip downward to try and lessen the stretch.
 Not something we want when we’re trying to loosen that sucker up.